-NS\LOG\COMPONENT\DEFINE ("FirstScriptExample");
+NS_LOG_COMPONENT_DEFINE ("FirstScriptExample");

 We will use this statement as a convenient place to talk about our Doxygen documentation system.
-If you look at the project web site, ns-3 project, you will find a link to "APIs (Doxygen)" in the navigation bar.
-If you select this link, you will be taken to our documentation page.
+If you look at the project web site, ns-3 project, you will find a link to "Doxygen (ns-3-dev)" in the navigation bar.
+If you select this link, you will be taken to our documentation page for the current development release.
+There is also a link to "Doxygen (stable)" that will take you to the documentation for the latest stable release of ns-3.

 Along the left side, you will find a graphical representation of the structure of the documentation.
-A good place to start is the NS-3 Modules "book."
+A good place to start is the NS-3 Modules "book" in the ns-3 navigation tree.
 If you expand Modules you will see a list of ns-3 module documentation.
 The concept of module here ties directly into the module include files discussed above.
 It turns out that the ns-3 logging subsystem is part of the core module, so go ahead and expand that documentation node.
 Now, expand the Debugging book and then select the Logging page.

 You should now be looking at the Doxygen documentation for the Logging module.
-In the list of #defines at the top of the page you will see the entry for NS\LOG\COMPONENT\ DEFINE.
+In the list of #defines at the top of the page you will see the entry for NS_LOG_COMPONENT DEFINE.
 Before jumping in, it would probably be good to look for the "Detailed Description" of the logging module to get a feel for the overall operation.
 You can either scroll down or select the "More..." link under the collaboration diagram to do this.

-Once you have a general idea of what is going on, go ahead and take a look at the specific NS\LOG\COMPONENT\DEFINE documentation.
+Once you have a general idea of what is going on, go ahead and take a look at the specific NS_LOG_COMPONENT_DEFINE documentation.
 I won't duplicate the documentation here, but to summarize, this line declares a logging component called FirstScriptExample that allows you to enable and disable console message logging by reference to the name.